-4. The user can check at any point whether they are still logged in by clicking on the Log In option in the Toolbar.
+4. The user can check whether they are still logged in by clicking on the Log In option in the Toolbar.
 If they are logged in, then this will be confirmed by the appearance of the following message.

 To end a user session, click on the Logout button.

-NOTE: Non-SSO session automatically ends when the user closes the Template.
+NOTE: The session automatically ends when the user closes the Excel template file.

 Performing operation on data

-Using the operations buttons available in the Operation section of the Simplified Loader toolbar, data is either downloaded to or uploaded from the DataSheet.
+Using the operations buttons in the Operation section of the Simplified Loader toolbar, data is downloaded or uploaded from the DataSheet.
 The user can act on all or selected records entered in the DataSheet.